john-forrest/aws-get-started-terraform/12-bucket-content/README.md

 The basic instructions here are to copy assets/js, assets/css and assets/pizza to js, css and pizza directories at the top of the bucket.
 In the video, this is done using the aws cli.
-Also assets/toppings is uploaded via the web UI.
+Also assets/toppings and some extra files are uploaded via the web UI.
 Those options always available.
 However this config loads the content via terraform instead.

-To use this, create a directory "content" in this directory and then copy the above directories from pizza-luvrs to form content/js, content/css, content/pizza and content/toppings.
+To use this, create a directory "content" in this directory and then copy all the content of "assets" in the original source to that directory (so we have content/js, content/css etc).

 To support this we again need: